DecisionsDev/sample-blockchain-vehicle-lifecycle/README.md

 Assuming the XOM and the Ruleapp have been deployed, you can run the full demo from a fresh model using the following command from the `vehicle-lifecycle-cli` directory: `npm run demo`

+Step 5 to 8 can be all done together using the following command from the `vehicle-lifecycle-cli` directory: `npm run deployAndRunDemo`.

 # License
 [Apache 2.0](LICENSE)